Innoxia/liliths-throne-public/lilithsThroneBuildTutorial.md

    1. You might be asked about the Main Class, check "Remember Permanently" and select the only available option.
 1. You can now proceed to have fun with the code, if that's what you're here for.
 If what you want is building a runnable .jar, proceed to step 12.
    1. To access the fancy debugging tools, you'll need to run the game by clicking the corresponding button (or pressing [Ctrl + F5]).
-1. In order to create a .jar file to launch the game outside NetBeans, click the "Hammer and Broom" button by the top bar or use the menu [Run -> Clean and Build Project] (you can instead press [Shift + F11]).
+1. In order to create a .jar file to launch the game outside NetBeans, click the "hammer and broom" button by the top bar or use the menu [Run -> Clean and Build Project] (you can instead press [Shift + F11]).
-   1. Note that the hammer button [F11] will generally do the same, but forcing a cache clear and compiling everything again is recommended.
+   1. Note that the "hammer" [Run -> Build Project] button (or [F11]) will generally do the same, but forcing a cache clear and compiling everything again is recommended.
    1. Keep in mind that the .jar will not work properly unless a Main Class has been previously defined (AKA: don't skip step 10).

 Alternatively, you can use NetBeans' import zip feature to import this project: